How many words should my child have?

 Ways To Measure Vocabulary Norms - Milestones, Averages, and Expected Ranges

 When parents ask how many words their toddler should be saying, it’s important to understand that there is a huge range in what’s expected at any given age.
 It’s true that every child is developing at their own pace and in their own way.
-As speech therapists, and medical professionals, we use milestones to help us monitor any given child’s development to be sure they are “on track.”
+As speech therapists and medical professionals, we use milestones to help us monitor any given child’s development.
+However, *milestones cannot be used to diagnose a language delay or disorder*.
+So, if your child is behind in one or even a few milestones, it doesn’t mean that they have a delay or disorder.
+The purpose of tracking milestones is to determine if further investigation is needed (ASHA, 2024).

 Toddler playing with a tea set